Preparing for Graduate School

-Obtaining a graduate degree can be a tremendous growth experience and can significantly impact your career development in a number of positive ways.
-Graduate school gives you the opportunity to specialize your studies in a particular area of interest to give you a much more thorough understanding of that field as well as a credential that may improve your job opportunities in academia and the outside world.
+Obtaining a graduate degree can be a tremendous growth experience and significantly impact your career development in a number of positive ways.
+Graduate school gives you the opportunity to specialize in a particular area of interest to give you a more thorough understanding of that field as well as a credential that may improve your job opportunities.
 You may be interested in a research-oriented program with the goal of becoming a researcher or professor in that field, or you may be looking for a program with a more professional focus, like law or medicine.
 In any case, the Career Center can assist you with the process of determining if graduate school is a good option for you, researching appropriate programs, and preparing your applications.

 - Council of Graduate Schools – Dedicated to the improvement and advancement of graduate information.

 - gradschools.com – Contains financial aid and fellowship information as well as a search engine for graduate schools.

 - Graduate Guide – An online directory of graduate programs and resources about graduate school.

 - LSAC – The official site of the Law School Admission Council.
 Includes online registration, downloadable forms, and a complete LSAT sample test.

 - Petersons.com Grad Channel – Search for schools and find information on test preps and financial aid.